Costa Rica

 Net operating losses

-With the changes in the Law, all companies that have fiscal losses in a fiscal period are allowed to deduct them in the following three fiscal periods.
-In the case of agricultural enterprises, the deduction may be made for the following five periods.
+With the changes made to the Income Tax Law Regulations by Executive Decree 41818, as of June 17, 2019, all companies that have tax losses in a fiscal period may deduct them in the following three fiscal periods.
+In the case of agricultural companies, the deduction may be made in the following five periods.

 Payments to foreign affiliates